djadav2/2-D_Grapher/README.md

 **Runtime**

 Simply create a file that follows the format of the sample functions and graph away!
-Zoom in and out of the graph at your pleasure (in progress).
+Zoom in and out of the graph at your pleasure.

 **Sample**